 Usually CT-guided stereotactic aspiration or surgical drainage

-Sometimes corticosteroids, anticonvulsants, or both
+Sometimes corticosteroids, antiseizure drugs, or both

 Both are effective against streptococci, Enterobacteriaceae, and most anaerobes but not against Bacteroides fragilis.
-If clinicians suspect Bacteroides sp, metronidazole 15 mg/kg (loading dose) followed by 7.5 mg/kg IV q 6 h is also required.
-If S. aureus is suspected, vancomycin 1 g q 12 h is used (with cefotaxime or ceftriaxone) until sensitivity to nafcillin (2 g q 4 h) is determined.
+If clinicians suspect Bacteroides species (as in chronic sinusitis or otitis), metronidazole 15 mg/kg (loading dose) followed by 7.5 mg/kg IV every 6 hours is also required.
+If S. aureus is suspected (eg, after cranial trauma or neurosurgery or in endocarditis), vancomycin 1 g every 12 hours is used (with cefotaxime or ceftriaxone) until sensitivity to nafcillin (2 g every 4 hours) is determined.
 Response to antibiotics is best monitored by serial MRI or CT.

-Anticonvulsants are sometimes recommended to prevent seizures.
+Antiseizure drugs are frequently used to prevent seizures.